google/WebFundamentals/src/content/en/updates/2017/03/custom-scrollbar.md

 The elements inside a perspective container are processed as follows:

-* Turn each corner (vertex) of an element into homogenous coordinates `[x,y,z,w]` (relative to the perspective container)
+* Turn each corner (vertex) of an element into homogenous coordinates `[x,y,z,w]` (relative to the perspective container).
-* Apply all of the element’s transforms as matrices from _right to left_
+* Apply all of the element’s transforms as matrices from _right to left_.
-* If the perspective element is scrollable, apply a scroll matrix
+* If the perspective element is scrollable, apply a scroll matrix.
-* Apply the perspective matrix
+* Apply the perspective matrix.

 The scroll matrix is a translation along the y axis.
 If we _scroll down_ by 400px, all elements need to be _moved up_ by 400px.
 The perspective matrix is a